Consensys/doc.gnark/docs/Tutorials/eddsa.md

     ```

     !!!note
-        In `gnark`, different curves are supported.
-Therefore an ID is supplied to conveniently chose the curve.
+        `gnark` supports different curves and provides and ID to specify the curve to use.

-    Now we can define the struct storing the public key:
+    Now you can define the struct storing the public key:

     ```go
     package eddsa